raymondworkshop/raymondworkshop.github.io/_posts/memex/notes.md

 date: 2026-06-14
 section: notes
 ---
 Book notes, excerpts, and half-formed thoughts on things I've read.
 Incomplete — like everything here.
+New book exports from research appear here automatically; distilled themes live in [[Wiki]].

 This area overlaps with [[Learning]] (skills drawn from books) and [[Philosophy]] (ideas that stuck).
 Sometimes a note becomes a [[Course]] summary.